pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ### 🧾 Phase 5 — Roadmap Generation

 Final roadmap generation MUST be a structural rendering step only.
-Use Roadmap Top-Level Structure Template as top-level structure of the report.
+Use Reference RM — Roadmap Skeletal Template as top-level structure of the report.
 The second-level (`##`) sections must be generated according to subtemplates defined in respective sections.

 The LLM MUST:

-- treat the Roadmap Top-Level Structure Template as a STRICT SCHEMA;
+- treat the Reference RM — Roadmap Skeletal Template as a STRICT SCHEMA;
 - produce output matching EXACTLY the defined top-level structure;
 - include all required top-level sections;
 - preserve section order exactly as defined;